gellerda/FancyCandles/README.md

 FancyCandles is an open source library under the GPLv3 license.
 That lets you use FancyCandles candlestick charts in your internal trading/analytical software applications or another open source projects absolutely free.
 A licensing under permissive licenses is available for a commercial usage in a proprietary software projects.

+# Demo app in Microsoft Store
+Look at [FancyCandles Demo](https://www.microsoft.com/store/apps/9NQ2C465CS0C) app to see the FancyCandles candlestick chart control in action.
+Moreover, you can use this app as a simplistic interactive documentation - change class properties from the list, and see how they affect the appearance and behavior of the control.
+The easiest and most effective way to learn about the features and functionality of our product!

 # Documentation and Quick start
 You can read the [documentation online](https://gellerda.github.io/FancyCandles/) or [download a local version](https://gellerda.github.io/FancyCandles/download/download_doc.html).